Skip navigation

 The event will launch key findings from the CARA study, bringing research evidence for the first time from victim-survivors, clients and those delivering CARA.

-Throughout the day we will also be hosting key speakers, and parallel workshops, that aim to promote debate and shared learning on prevention, rehabilitation and recovery for those involved with the police and criminal justice system.
+Throughout the day we will also be hosting key speakers, and parallel workshops, that aim to promote debate and shared learning on prevention, rehabilitation and recovery for those involved with the criminal justice system.
 The conference is relevant for anyone working within the criminal justice system (CJS) but it will also have wider appeal to public health and social care organisations and professionals.

 The CARA conference is also being supported by Northumbria University, the Centre for Health and Social Equity (CHASE), Newcastle City Council Combatting Drugs Partnership and representatives of Northumbia University Gendered Violence and Abuse Interdisciplinary Research Theme.